wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 Amoeba cache addresses this issue by enabling variable-sized blocks and variable associativity per set.
 Blocks having low utilization can thus only be partially cached to avoid paying the overhead of transfer and storage for no performance benefit.

+The paper begins by observing the relation between access locality and block size in a conventional, fixed block size cache.
+The paper suggests that larger blocks favor high access locality, since data fetched into the cache will likely be accessed by future memory operations, which reduces average memory access latency.
+In addition, the bandwidth overhead of transferring the block to the cache is also amortized across the many operations that hit the cache, which helps reducing overall bus contention.